jawking/machine-learning-introduction/assets/ml-resources.md

 ## Practical
 - A good walkthrough an entire (and not unusual) data science project, including data cleaning, data visualisation and feature engineering
   - https://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html
-- PyTorch tutorials and docs
+- PyTorch tutorials and docs are good
+- Transfer Learning in K